astamos/tsbook/src/ch6-harassment/ch6-harassment.md

 The vitriol directed toward Quinn and her defenders was seemingly driven by a general dislike of Quinn’s game and what it represented.
 A movement of mostly young men who loved video games argued that video game culture had been taken over by “social justice warriors” and the games were too politically correct, in large part because of a handful of mostly female video game authors, engineers, producers, and journalists.
 Part of the goal of the harassment campaign was to tear down any media criticism: if anyone criticized a game from a cultural perspective, they would immediately become a target of the mob.
 Gamergate resulted in doxxing, swatting, and threats of violence: many targets quit their jobs, moved houses, and went to live with family and friends.

+Multiple cultural commentators have observed that the pattern established by Gamergate has become extremely influential, especially among English-speaking right-wing communities.
+The same pattern of hyperbole, dogpiling, doxxing and harassment has been repeated against dozens of targets that have been seen as overly progressive in the subsequent years.
+It has also spawned counter-movements in the gaming industry, leading to regular controversies and review brigading of games seen as "woke" several times a year.

 ### Journalists

 In the past several years, journalists have become an increasingly common target of online harassment campaigns.
 During the 2016 election, several Jewish journalists, especially journalists who wrote unflattering articles about Candidate Donald Trump, became the target of a mass harassment effort.
 Here is, for instance, how the conservative commentator Bethany Mandel described her treatment following a negative comment about president Trump: